Beijing National Stadium

+The National Stadium is owned and operated by a partnership company between Beijing Municipal State-owned Assets Management Co Ltd (58%) and CITIC Group (42%).

+The stadium was designed for the 2008 Summer Olympics and Paralympics.
+It was also used during the 2022 Winter Olympics and Paralympics.

 History

-Located at the Olympic Green, the stadium cost US$428 million.
+Located at the Olympic Green in Beijing, the stadium cost US$428 million.
 The design was awarded to a submission from the Swiss architecture firm Herzog & de Meuron in April 2003 after a bidding process that included 13 final submissions.
 The design, which originated from the study of Chinese ceramics, implemented steel beams in order to hide supports for the retractable roof; giving the stadium the appearance of a bird's nest.
 Leading Chinese artist Ai Weiwei was the artistic consultant on the project.
 The retractable roof was later removed from the design after inspiring the stadium's most recognizable aspect.
 Ground was broken on 24 December 2003 and the stadium officially opened on 28 June 2008.
 A shopping mall and a hotel are planned to be constructed to increase use of the stadium, which has had trouble attracting events, football and otherwise, after the Olympics.

 Bidding

 In 2001, before Beijing had been awarded the games, the city held a bidding process to select the best arena design.
-Multiple requirements including the ability for post-Olympics use, a retractable roof, and low maintenance costs, were required of each design.
+Multiple requirements including the ability for post-Olympics use, a retractable roof, and incredibly low maintenance costs, were required of each design.
 The entry list was narrowed to thirteen final designs.
 Of the final thirteen, Li Xinggang of China Architecture Design and Research Group (CADG), said after he placed the model of the "nest" proposal at the exhibition hall and saw the rival entries he thought to himself, "We will win this."
 The model was approved as the top design by a professional panel and later exhibited to the public.
 Once again, it was selected as the top design.
 The "nest scheme" design became official in April 2003.